 At Winchmore we use a Provision Map for learners on the SEND 'E' (EHCP) register.
-Typical examples of provisions/interventions that can be used to support students are as follows: Literacy Catch Up, Reading Recovery, Access Arrangements for examinations, Home Learning Support, IT support, Language and Social Skills Support, Art Therapy, School Counseling Team, Individual Mentoring, Numeracy Catch Up, smaller classes with setting employed to maximise progress, in class support with a Teaching Assistant (TA) or Higher Level Teaching Assistant (HLTA) or access to specialist Autism Spectrum Disorder (ASD) support via the Durants Additional Resourced Provision (ARP), or Winchmore Studio, our provision for student with the highest level of needs.
+Typical examples of interventions/ resources that can be used to support students are as follows: Literacy Catch Up, Reading Recovery, Access Arrangements for examinations, Home Learning Support, IT support, Language and Social Skills Support, Art Therapy, School Counseling Team, Individual Mentoring, Numeracy Catch Up, smaller classes with setting employed to maximise progress, in class support with a Teaching Assistant (TA) or Higher Level Teaching Assistant (HLTA) or access to specialist Autism Spectrum Disorder (ASD) support via the Durants Additional Resourced Provision (ARP), or Studio 50, our provision for student with a high level of Social, Emotional and Mental Health (SEMH) needs.

-This list of provisions is not exhaustive and at Winchmore we recognise that it is important to think flexibly about individual needs, modifying and creating suitable intervention programs as required.
-Access to any additional support requires parental consent.
+This list of provisions is not exhaustive and at Winchmore we recognise that it is important to think flexibly about individual needs, modifying and creating programs of work as required.
+Parents are required to give consent before a pupil can be enrolled on any package that involves withdrawal from the mainstream classroom.